Cantabrian chamois: Population size and historic evolution of the population

-17400 chamois in 2007-2008 (Figure 6).
+17400 chamois in 2007-2008.
 Historical minimum population size is unknown but it took place between 1943 and 1966.
 After the last Ice Age, R. pyrenaica occupied most of the Iberian Peninsula.
 During the Neolithic it was present as far south as the provinces of Teruel, Valencia, Jáen (Segura Mountains) and Granada (600 km south of the present distribution range).
 It maintained the occupation of the southern range at least until the Bronze Age 5000 yr BC.
 Written records indicate that by 1800 the distribution was restricted to the north of the Iberian Peninsula, from the north of Burgos to the Zamora provinces.
 Excessive game hunting, together with the proliferation of long distance rifles, drove the population size to minimum numbers, this happened between 1943 and 1966.
 The population started to increase with the creation of protected areas (National Game Reserves) and establishing gamekeepers for the first time.

-Figure 6: Distribution area of the Cantabrian chamois and abundance (chamois/km2) estimated in 2007-2008.
+Distribution area of the Cantabrian chamois and abundance (chamois/km2) estimated in 2007-2008.
 Isolated points indicate sporadic observations of roaming chamois.

 Predators and threats

 Adults are predated only by wolf.
 Kids can be predated by wolf, fox and golden eagle.
 Epizootic diseases, such as sarcoptic mange, are a serious threat.

 Sarcoptic mange is caused by the Sarcoptes scabies acari, which causes damage and itchiness in the skin of a large number of ungulate species worldwide.
 It can cause death by affecting body condition and inducing severe stress.
 The greatest changes in the Cantabrian chamois population size have taken place since 1995.
 In this year an outbreak of mange (originally detected 2 years before, in the south-center of Asturias and north-center of Leon) seriously affected the populations of these areas.
 Fifteen years after the outbreak (1993-2008) the disease had spread about 40 km east, an average of 2.6 km/yr.
 In 2009 only the population at the west side of the outbreak focus was free of the disease.
-The disease may not have spread into the west population due to the very low population densities in the areas that separate the west from the east populations (Figure 7).
+The disease may not have spread into the west population due to the very low population densities in the areas that separate the west from the east populations.
 In 2008, 56% of the whole population and 60% of the distribution range was affected by the disease.
-The mange is continuing to spread at the current time (2010).
+The mange is continuing to spread as of 2010.

-Figure 7: Sarcoptic mange in Cantabrian chamois spread across Asturias between 1993-2002.
+Sarcoptic mange in Cantabrian chamois spread across Asturias between 1993-2002.